Joseph Maurice Ravel

 published a special edition containing around a hundred articles paying homage to the late composer.

 He was also an accomplished orchestrator - arguably one of the best in the history of western music; his orchestration of Modest Mussorgsky

 is arguably better known than the piano-only original.Trope Namer

 Tropes that apply to Maurice Ravel:

-- Adaptation Displacement: The aformentioned Modest Mussorgsky's suite "Pictures at an Exhibition".
+- Adaptation Displacement: The aforementioned Modest Mussorgsky's suite "Pictures At An Exhibition".

 - Genre Deconstruction: The waltz genre gets deconstructed in La Valse.
 It really shows in the music toward the end, the waltz is increasingly discordant in its harmony and disjointed in its rhythm and tempo, and the ending is left unresolved.
 Although Ravel states otherwise, you'd be forgiven to think that this is all a portrayal of 19th Century Vienna and its eventual destruction in usefulNotes/World War One.